Shripad13/Terraform/Terraform-Project/README.md

 -/+ means destorying & recreating (Ex- if you change ami)

+# Terraform need to apply inside folder not on any single file.

+# Rule of Thumb when dealing with Terraform
+1. When you are craeting infra , make sure you deal end-to-end with terraform only.
+2. Manual changes on the console is 100 % NOT encouraged
+3. If you do some changes on the infra provisioned or managed by terraform, terraform is going to wipe those manaul chnages when next run of terraform apply happens.

+# When you run terraform apply, is terraform going to create or update or destory my infra?
+1. It depends on the changes that you made on the code or on the infra
+2. If you update the tags, it just replaces without any downtime or interruptions

+# Downtime involves by updating below things -
+1. If you just update the tags, it just replaces without any downtime or interruptions.

+2. Instance type - t3 to t2
+If you change the instance type, system goes down, updated the instance type & starts the instance.

+3. ami - it will change of the boot disk, like properties change & you can verify by instance ID change if you change the AMI, then its like destroying & Recreating the instance.

+# Terraform commands

+$ terraform init     (This will initializes the plugins needed for code)
+$ terraform plan     (This will show what its going to chnage the infra based on the code vs what we have on the cloud)
+$ terraform apply -auto-approve   (THis is going to apply changes shown on the plan, if applied immediately)

+$ terraform init
+$ terraform plan -out=myplan.out  (It will save the plan locally on myplan file)
+$ terraform apply myplan.out    (apply from the myplan.out file only)

+It will save the plan locally on myplan file
+Always saving the plan file is better.

 # how do you configured AWS account with terraform to provison infra?
 Created AWS Role, then Role has been assigned to EC2 instance.

 # Variables in Terraform: